Shorter quantum circuits via single-qubit gate approximation: Introduction

 In the quantum circuit model, quantum algorithms are expressed as sequences of unitary operations and measurements.
 Any $n$-qubit unitary can be implemented by a circuit of elementary gates, comprising controlled-NOT (CNOT) gates and single-qubit gates~\cite{Barenco1995}.
 Fault tolerant quantum computers require that the single-qubit gates belong to a finite set.
 Such a set is called universal if it generates a dense covering of $SU(2)$.
 That is, if any unitary $U\in SU(2)$ can be approximated to any accuracy by a finite sequence of gates from the set.
 Of particular interest is the subject of approximating single-qubit diagonal unitaries, as a Euler decomposition guarantees that any single-qubit unitary can be decomposed into diagonal $R_z$- and $R_x$-rotations.
 In addition, diagonal $R_z$ rotations are directly used in many quantum algorithm.

 The cost of an approximation is quantified by the gate complexity, or gate cost.
 Associating each gate $g_i$ in a sequence with a weight $w_i$, the gate cost of that sequence is $\sum_iw_i$.
 The gate cost of approximating $U$ to within $\varepsilon$ is then taken as the minimum gate cost of all possible approximating sequences.
 Note that select gates, such as the Pauli or Clifford gates, are considered cheap to implement and so take zero weight.
 Typically, expensive gates will be given a weight of 1, so that the gate cost of an approximation corresponds to the number of expensive gates in the sequence.
 Consequently, minimizing the length of an approximating sequence is a problem integral to the subject of gate synthesis.
 A fundamental and general result is the Solovay-Kitaev theorem, which states that a universal gate-set $G$ can approximate any unitary $U\in SU(2)$ to accuracy $\varepsilon$ by a finite sequence of gates from $G$ of length $O(\log^c(1/\varepsilon))$, where $c$ is a constant.
 Significant progress has been made since Solovay-Kitaev for specific gate-sets associated with fault-tolerant quantum computers.
 Bourgain and Gamburd~\cite{bourgain2011spectral} showed that universal gate-sets of unitaries with algebraic entries give approximating sequences with lengths $O(\log(1/\varepsilon))$.
+Such gate-sets are called efficiently universal.
 This result was quickly applied to find efficient constructive algorithms for the Clifford$+$T gate set~\cite{A3,Selinger} and, later, the V basis~\cite{BGS}.
-Constructive algorithms for optimal diagonal approximations for both gate sets followed soon thereafter~\cite{RossSelinger2014,Ross2015,Blass2015}.
+Constructive algorithms for optimal diagonal approximations for both gate sets followed soon thereafter~\cite{RossSelinger2014,Ross2015,BlassEtAl2015}.
 Many of these algorithms adopted a common framework of integer point enumeration followed by a solving a norm equation.
-Measurements were also introduced to aid gate synthesis~\cite{paetznick2013repeat}, culminating in the fall-back circuit~\cite{BocharovRoettelerSvore2014}, although this work was a departure from the common framework.
-Sarnak~\cite{sarnak2637letter} noted a connection between gate synthesis and quaternion algebras in his letter to Aaronson and Pollington, which has been used to build frameworks for both exact~\cite{Kliuchnikov2015a}\footnote{This work has been developed independently of \cite{sarnak2637letter}.} and approximate synthesis~\cite{Kliuchnikov2015b}.
-The letter also characterizes `golden gate sets', of which the Clifford$+$T and V gates are examples, that achieve optimal sequence lengths.
-For approximations of diagonal unitaries, this is shown to be $3\log_\ell(1/\varepsilon)$.
-These results are further expanded and generalizations of two-step approach to diagonal approximations from \cite{RossSelinger2014} to other gate sets also discussed in~\cite{Parzanchevski}.
-Recent research~\cite{Campbell2017,Hastings2017} shows that approximation with quantum channels, rather than unitaries, achieves quadratic improvement in $\varepsilon$ and reduces the length by factor of two.